Buy to let is considered as a profitable opportunity by investors in the UK.

 Property maintenance considerations

 While the allure of buy to let may draw you in, remember the maintenance costs.
 Regular checks, safety assessments, and routine repairs should be budgeted for.
-Furthermore, you'll want to have some funds set aside for unexpected repairs.
+You'll want to have some funds set aside for unexpected repairs.

 Legal responsibilities and documentation